-- You or your spouse has claimed a dependent on your federal tax return, and the dependent is enrolled in a Utah public K-12 school (unless you are a noncustodial parent who is divorced from a custodial parent). - 2.
+- You or your spouse has claimed a child tax credit (IRC §24) for a dependent on your federal tax return, and the dependent is enrolled in a Utah public K-12 school (unless you are a noncustodial parent who is divorced from a custodial parent). - 2.
 You or your spouse is enrolled as a resident student in a Utah state institution of higher education.